ouchadam/7-Burgers-in-7-weeks/TheMill/blundell_the-mill-burger.md

 ##Review

-- The burger was so thiiick
+- The burger was so thiiick and juicy very nice meat
 - Nice cheese on it as well
+- Salad was standard and just boring
 - The chips where a bit thick for me I like them thinner
+- Oh and there ketchup was not heinz!
 - The letdown was the bun felt so cheap and thin!

 ##Veredict